 Insert a formula in a new column.

-1) Type in your new heading immediately after the last column and the Table will automatically incorporate the new column in the Table range and apply the formatting.
+- Type a new heading immediately after the last column and the Table will automatically incorporate the new column in the Table range and apply the formatting.

-6) Notice the formula in the formula bar below does not refer to cell references.
-Instead it uses what Excel calls ‘Structured Referencing’ which is very similar to Named Ranges.
+- Notice the formula in the formula bar below does not refer to cell references.
+Instead it uses what Excel calls ‘Structured References’ which is very similar to Named Ranges.
 Read Magical Feature 4 below for more on this.

 Working with Formulas in Tables